Important Notices About Office Leases

 What should I do with a fully executed (signed) copy of the lease?

 Once the Member and the Landlord have signed the lease and the Attachment, please scan a copy of the documents back to the Administrative Counsel (217 Ford HOB).
 We will make a final review, sign the lease, and send the documents to Finance for immediate processing and payment.

 Can we send a faxed copy of the final lease?

 Yes.
 Original lease documents are no longer required, so a faxed or scanned set of documents is sufficient for Administrative Counsel to process the lease documents.

 Does the Member need to actually sign the lease?

 Yes.
-The lease is actually a binding contract between the Member and the Landlord.
+The lease is a binding contract between the Member in his personal capacity and the Landlord.
 The House of Representatives is not a party to the lease—the House only sends monthly rent payments from the Representative’s MRA if the lease is in compliance with House Rules.
 Because this is a personal lease, the signature of a chief of staff or District director is not permitted.

 Do I need to send a copy of the lease to Finance?